steveshogren/blog-source/source/_posts/2014-05-04-inversed-polymorphism.markdown

 ```

 Notice how we separated our behavior from our types?
 The
-`Repository.InMemory` and the `Repository.Postgres` now are just empty
+`PaymentRepository.InMemory` and the `PaymentRepository.Postgres` now are just empty
 types, much like an `Enum`.
 We are still able to get polymorphic
 behavior from them, using `match`!
 But why would we want to store our
 behavior separate from the type?